Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Illustrative Example

-Since the system~\eqref{eq:model} is nonlinear and time-variant, a state-dependent coefficient factorization method~\cite{zhang2019hlt} is used to handle and address the nonlinear dynamics.
-The resulting state-space expression can be expressed in a linear time variant (LTV) dynamic model.
-Since a RHC law is utilized, and the linear dynamic matrices $A$ and $B$ are dependent on the current state $x$, we can suitably consider the system matrices to be constant during the prediction horizon.
+To solve the nonlinear MPC problem, several algorithms have been proposed, such as the iterative linear quadratic regulator~\cite{thomas2021receding} and differential dynamic programming~\cite{pavlov2021interior}.
+A more straightforward approach to implementing the nonlinear MPC controller is to perform a state-dependent coefficient (SDC) factorization~\cite{zhang2019hlt}.
+For each factorization method, a linear system representation can be eventually obtained regarding the current system state variables, and the obtained linear system model can be straightforwardly represented in the form of a state-space model.
+Subsequently, a linear MPC optimization problem is formulated in each time stamp, and the optimization problem can be effectively solved with the proposed algorithm.
+Since the system~\eqref{eq:model} is nonlinear, the state-dependent coefficient factorization method is used to deal with the nonlinear dynamics, which results in a linear time variant (LTV) state-space dynamic model.
+Since the RHC law is utilized, and the linear dynamic matrices $A$ and $B$ are dependent on the current state vector $x$, we can consider the system matrices to be constant during the prediction horizon.
+Additionally, all parameters pertinent to the system model, optimization problem, and the simulation setup are presented in Table~\ref{Table:parameter}.